sanchogodinhoapps/space-personal-assistant/README.md

 ## Credits?
 - [Deta Space](https://deta.space/) - For Hosting This App On Their Platform & Helping With The Development GPT Token
-- [Omar Playz](https://omarplayz.eu.org/) - For Recommending Google Makersuite, A Free AI Model like ChatGPT
+- [Omarplayz](https://omarplayz.eu.org/) - For Recommending Google Makersuite, A Free AI Model like ChatGPT
 - [Google Makersuit](https://makersuite.google.com) - For Legit Free AI Access
 - [Github](https://github.com/sanchogodinhoapps/space-personal-assistant) - For Hosting This As A Publically Available Copy Of The Code
 - [NodeJS](https://nodejs.org/) - Language Of The Backend